kickstand-ui/documentation/readme.md

 # Getting Started

-The official documentation for [Kickstand UI](https://kickstand-ui.com/).
+The official documentation for the _beta_ release of [Kickstand UI](https://beta.kickstand-ui.com/).

 ## Install Dependencies